-The Modern Slavery Act (2015) (the Act) requires any commercial organisation which supplies goods or services, carries on business in the United Kingdom, and has a total turnover above a specified level, to publish an annual slavery and human trafficking statement.
+The Modern Slavery Act (2015) (the Act) requires any commercial organisation that supplies goods or services, carries on business in the United Kingdom and has a total turnover above a specified level to publish an annual slavery and human trafficking statement.

 The Medical Defence Union Ltd (MDU) is a not-for-profit mutual company limited by guarantee, based in the UK.
 Its activities include the discretionary provision, in accordance with its memorandum and articles of association, of indemnity and medico-legal and dento-legal services for its members.
 The MDU represents members' medico-legal interests by informing and thereby influencing the government and other bodies on matters relating to healthcare law and the regulatory environment with a view to ensuring that any changes in these areas are equitable and fair.

 The MDU's operational activities, including membership administration, are undertaken by MDU Services Limited (MDUSL).
 MDUSL is based in the UK and is authorised and regulated by the Financial Conduct Authority for insurance mediation and consumer credit activities only.

 MDU Investments Ltd (MDUIL) is based in the UK and manages investments on behalf of the MDU.
 Funds are invested with third-party investment managers and MDUIL does not undertake any direct investment activity.

 MDU Reinsurance Ltd is based in Guernsey and its primary function is to provide access to global reinsurance markets for the business.